 Energy efficiency is the key phrase with just about anything you buy that uses electricity or any type of energy.
-We like to look at how much money were saving over the course of several months or a year, especially when buying an appliance.
-But did you know that you can make your home more energy efficient without revamping the entire construction?
-Many home buyers are looking specifically for these type of energy efficient fixes and this could add value to the overall cost of your home.
+We like to look at how much money we're saving over the course of several months or a year, especially when buying an appliance.
+But did you know that you can make your home more energy-efficient without revamping the entire construction?
+Many home buyers are looking specifically for these types of energy-efficient fixes and this could add value to the overall cost of your home.

 Windows are one of the biggest sources of heat gain and heat loss in a home.
 For the Florida area, we're also looking at heat intake.
 The harder our air-conditioners run the more expensive it's going to be on the electricity or gas bill.
 By replacing the windows or at least weatherizing them, you can save hundreds of dollars a year depending on how much you're losing.
 Air leakage around the frame can transfer through windowpanes as well.
 When you choose a window, consider the frame, not just the glass.
 The material, design and type of glass all affect energy loss.